sandinmyjoints/zero-to-node/notes.md

 ## Slide 9 - Modules

+* Now that our third-party packages are installed, how do we use them in our code?
+We require them in as modules.
+* Node uses a specification called Common JS that allows us to import Javascript files as modules.
 * Require'ing is dead simple.
-* In Common JS, Modules are just js files.
-So we can import express like this.
+Since modules are just js files, we can import, for example, `express` like this.
 * Since they're just just js files, we can import our own code too (see slide).

 ## Slide 10 - Dev Env

 * I'll briefly describe my dev environment.
 * Coffescript is really "the best parts of Javascript".
-Protects you from tripping on some gotchas.
-Looks better, more readable, significant whitespace.
+Protects you from tripping on some gotchas like global variables, semicolon insertion, weird type coercion.
+* Coffescript looks better, more readable, significant whitespace.
 It reminds me of Python.
 Also hear it's like Ruby.
 * Quick CS explanation (see slide)
 * My examples are in CS.
 Ask if anything is unclear about it.
 * Grunt: Command line dev tool.
 Very useful for tasks: watch, test, server.
 Like